 - Know your limits, but don’t be afraid to push them a bit.

 - Don’t let your kids run wild.
-While many climbing gyms are great places for kids and birthday parties, don’t let them run wild.
+While many indoor climbing gyms are great places for kids and birthday parties, don’t let them play unattended.
 It’s not a daycare center and there are real dangers that kids don’t understand (e.g., walking under someone who is bouldering and could potentially fall).
 Supervision is essential.

 Still want to learn more, including some beginners climbing tips?
 This video is a great resource and is especially great for visual learners.